Please Make Yourself (un)Comfortable - Chapter One

 More for Less.

 But you can’t go back in now.
 You missed it.
-You were too blind to see it.
+You may have been too blind to see it.

 Don’t worry.
 I think we all were.
-Only now, years later, as I write this, do I realize it.
-The “It” is, in fact, one of the Great Secrets of Life.
-And Ed Mirvish, descendant of a poor Lithuanian immigrant from the old film reel, had somehow… figured it out.
+Only now, many years later, as I write this down, do I realize: the “It” is, in fact, one of the Great Secrets of Life.
+And Ed Mirvish, the loud protagonist of his very own rags-to-riches story, somehow… figured it out.

 There is a much larger reel here.

-To understand the uncanny genius of Ed Mirvish, we need to rewind that reel all the way back 2.1 billion years…
+To understand the uncanny genius of Ed Mirvish, we need to rewind that reel all the way back roughly 2 billion years, for the early stirrings of complex life…

 Only then can we begin to understand.

-But before we do, let’s take a quick detour to Russia, two centuries before our present moment…
+But before we do, we’ll need to make a quick stopover in Russia, two centuries before our present moment… Trust me.
+It’ll help avoid the jet lag.